aswinidevcareer-pixel/prompt-processing-assignment/README.md

 <img width="722" height="681" alt="image" src="https://github.com/user-attachments/assets/624161be-2a83-401d-9425-57a2e1bca878" />

-> For an interactive version or better readability, view the diagram in our [Miro board](https://miro.com/app/board/uXjVJmbknk4=/?moveToWidget=3458764649616160411&cot=14)
+> For an interactive version or better readability, view the diagram in [Miro board](https://miro.com/app/board/uXjVJmbknk4=/?moveToWidget=3458764649616160411&cot=14)

 It use a **token bucket** algorithm backed by Redis + a Lua script to enforce rate limiting:
 - Each model (or client) has its own “bucket” in Redis, stored as a hash with two fields: